Latinos head to polls in a midterm election that has a lot to do with them

 According to the McAllen (Texas) Monitor, the number of people who voted early in Hidalgo County more than doubled over 2014.

-Republicans control the U.S. Senate 51-49 and the outcome of the Cruz-O'Rourke race could factor into the battle over the chamber.
+Republicans control the Senate 51-49, and the outcome of the Cruz-O'Rourke race could factor into the battle over the chamber.

-Tuesday's voting will demonstrate whether Trump's relentless pounding on immigration — from his rhetoric on the migrant caravan "invasion" to his separation of children from migrant parents to his insistence in building a border wall — will push Latino voters turned off by his rhetoric even more toward the Democratic party, not only in Texas where Republicans have seen 35-45 percent support from Hispanic voters in past elections, but around the country.
+Tuesday's voting will demonstrate whether Trump's relentless pounding on immigration — from his rhetoric on the migrant caravan "invasion" to his separation of children from migrant parents to his insistence in building a border wall — will push Latino voters turned off by his rhetoric even more toward the Democratic Party, not only in Texas where Republicans have seen 35 percent to 45 percent support from Hispanic voters in past elections, but around the country.

 Candidates like Escobar in Texas think Trump's rhetoric and actions have had an impact on voters.